Hackers News Hackers News

 Staging Repo Pattern {word}-{word}-{3digits}

-Socket’s security research team continues to investigate the full scope of the campaign.
-Organizations are urged to treat any exposure to this package version as a confirmed incident until further analysis is complete.
+The security research team at Socket continues to investigate the full scope of this campaign.
+Organizations are strongly advised to treat any interaction with the compromised package version as a confirmed security incident until further conclusive analysis is provided.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.